kyma-project/busola/docs/extensibility/display-section.md

 - **valuePreprocessor** - name of [value preprocessor](resources.md#value-preprocessors).
 - **visibility** - by default all fields are visible; however, you can use the **visibility** property to control a single item display.
   - If set to `false` explicitly, the field doesn't render.
-  - If set to any string, this property is treated as [JSONata](jsonata.md) format, determining (based on current value given as `data`) if the field should be visible.
+  - If set to any string, this property is treated as [JSONata](jsonata.md) format, determining (based on current value given as `$value`) if the field should be visible.
   - If not set, the field always renders.
 - **children** - a list of child widgets used for all `object` and `array` fields.